Negotiating Property Settlements in Arizona Divorce

 Make Room in Divorce Proceedings for Mutual Agreement

 In divorce, negotiating terms will take effort and cooperation with a big dose of patience and the willingness to resolve disagreements.
 Have goals and stay focused.
 Be mindful that every mutual agreement represents one less determination the judge must make at trial.
-In addition to a proposed property division plan, divorce attorneys with Stewart Law Group also assist their clients in negotiating parenting plan agreements and spousal maintenance terms.
+In addition to a proposed property division plan, divorce attorneys with Arizona Law Group also assist their clients in negotiating parenting plan agreements and spousal maintenance terms.

 The spouses’ written separation agreement sets forth every agreed term.
 ARS § 25-317.
 Absent objection, the court incorporates their separation agreement into its decree of dissolution, legally binding both parties.
 The divorce decree dissolves the community and distributes all assets and debts, item by item.
 If property division is contested, then the family law judge must make determinations based upon evidence and arguments at trial.
 Gathering evidence during discovery is essential.